niftools/blender_niftools_addon/docs/development/testframework/index.rst

 .. _development-testframework:

-The test framework is a series of tools to automate the verification process of the Blender Niftools Addon that aims to unify the various levels of testing that should be performed to release the plugin:
+The test framework is a series of tools to automate the verification process of the Blender Niftools Addon that aims to unify the various levels of testing that should be performed to release the addon:

 * Unit
 * Functional